khanh-devos/react-reflection/README.md

 # 📖 [React-reflection] <a name="about-project"></a>

-**React-reflection** is a package for adding "a reflection mask" cover a react component or an built-in element.
-Please notice about the real size of the component you wanna make it reflective.
+**React-reflection** is a package for adding "a reflection mask" covering a react component or an built-in element|container.
+Please notice about the real size of the component you want to make it reflective.

 **- <i>This package will be public soon.</i>**